-Name and Municipality, Province and Country of Residence Principal Occupation and Background Director Since P. J. G. Bentley, O.C., LL.D.
+Name and Municipality, Province and Country of Residence

+P. J. G. Bentley, O.C., LL.D.
 (2),(3),(4),(6) Vancouver, B.C.
+Canada

+Principal Occupation and Background

-Canada Chairman Emeritus of the Board of Directors of the Company 1966 Background: Peter J. G. Bentley is the Chairman Emeritus of the Board of the Company.
+Chairman Emeritus of the Board of Directors of the Company

+Background: Peter J. G. Bentley is Chairman Emeritus of the Board of the Company.
 Mr. Bentley was formerly the Chairman of the Board of the Company from 1983 to 2009.
-Mr. Bentley is a director of Canfor Pulp Holding Inc. After working in several positions throughout Canfor, Mr. Bentley became Executive Vice-President in 1970, President in 1975, and Chairman and Chief Executive Officer in 1985, a position he held until April 24, 1995.
-Mr. Bentley was reappointed to the position of President and Chief Executive Officer of the Company on July 25, 1997, but relinquished the position on January 1, 1998.
-Mr. Bentley is chairman and a director of Sierra Mountain Minerals Inc., a member of the board of the Canadian Institute for Advanced Research, a member of the advisory board of BuildDirect.com, and a trustee and chair emeritus of the VGH and UBC of Northern British Columbia.

-Hospital Foundation.
-He also served for many years as a director of Bank of Montreal and Shell Canada Ltd. Mr. Bentley served as chancellor of the University of Northern British Columbia from 2004 to 2007.
-Mr. Bentley holds Honorary Doctorate of Laws degrees from the University of British Columbia and University
+Mr. Bentley is a Director of CPPI.
+After working in various positions throughout the Company, Mr. Bentley became Executive Vice President in 1970, President in 1975, and Chairman and Chief Executive Officer ("CEO") in 1985, a position he held until April 24, 1995.
+Mr. Bentley was reappointed to the position of President and CEO of the Company on July 25, 1997 and relinquished the position of President and CEO on January 1, 1998.
+Mr. Bentley is Chairman and a Director of Sierra Mountain Minerals Inc., a member of the Board of the Canadian Institute for Advanced Research, a member of the Advisory Board of BuildDirect.com, and a Trustee and Chair Emeritus of the Vancouver General Hospital and University of British Columbia Hospital Foundation.
+He also served for many years as a Director of Bank of Montreal and Shell Canada Ltd. Mr. Bentley retired as Chancellor of the University of Northern British Columbia in May 2007.
+Mr. Bentley holds Honorary Doctorate of Laws degrees from the University of British Columbia and University of Northern British Columbia.